By Jackie Carroll, CEO of Media Works

-Lastly, if you’re over the age of 21 and you don’t have a matric, you still have the option of attaining your Amended Senior Certificate (ASC).
+Lastly, even if you’re over the age of 21 and you don’t have a matric, you still have the option of attaining your Amended Senior Certificate (ASC).

 An ASC has just slight differences to that of an NSC.
-For example, with an ASC your final mark is determined by your exam results only while you don’t do unexaminable subjects such as Life Orientation.
+For instance, with an ASC your final mark is determined by your exam results only while you don’t do unexaminable subjects such as Life Orientation.

 There are several ways of studying towards your ASC, including going to adult community colleges or via private learning institutions.
-But, once again, you can also obtain your ASC via Matric Works where you can sign-up for Grade 12 subjects ranging from English to Mathematics and Business Studies.
+But, once again, you can also obtain your ASC via Matric Works where learners can sign-up for Grade 12 subjects ranging from English to Mathematics and Business Studies.